Trust Our Compassionate Divorce Lawyers with Your Dissolution

 Many things are factored into the court’s decision regarding equitable distribution.
 It can include how long the marriage lasted, what each person brought into the marriage, how much each person earns, the responsibilities taken for children, tax consequences, debt; the list goes on.
 The essential things you should remember about equitable distribution are that everything you acquired during the marriage is subject to division – it doesn’t matter whose name or money was used to acquire it; you are the one that must prove what assets exist, and you, as a partner in the marriage, are also responsible for any debts acquired during the marriage.

 There’s much, much more to divorces than what we’ve covered here.
-If you’re facing a divorce, the best thing you can do aside from educating yourself (which you’ve done a great deal of by simply reading this page) is to get in touch with an experienced Minnesota divorce attorney.
+If you’re facing a divorce, the best thing you can do aside from educating yourself is to get in touch with an experienced Minnesota divorce attorney.
 At Flakne Law, we will gladly take time to sit down with you, assess your situation and help you develop a divorce plan that’s specifically tailored to your individual situation and needs.
 We take pride in getting to know our clients so we can better serve them.
-We are here for you, so give us a call today.
+We are here for you, so give us a call today at (952) 888-9304 or send us a message online to schedule a consultation.